fasrinaleem/OAuth2.0-WebApp/README.md

 Open the project in a familiar IDE (VSCode)

-Execute one of the command in the terminal and Start the web server using the following command from your working directory.
+Execute one of the following command in the terminal and start the web server.
 The commands differ according to the version of python.

 1) Command for Python 3.x - python -m http.server 8000